-Here at Snap, everything we sell is gluten free.
+Here at Snap Kitchen, we have a totally gluten-free menu, which makes everything we deliver and sell is gluten-free.
 For a food company or restaurant, that’s a pretty rare thing.
 Today, we want to talk about why.

-Gluten is a protein found in wheat, barley and rye.
+Gluten is a grain protein mainly found in wheat but is also in barley and rye.
 What does that mean in practical terms?
-You can find it in bread, crackers, pizza, pasta, wraps, rolls and almost all packaged & highly processed foods.
-It’s pretty much a staple in the standard american diet.
-Which is why if you’re trying to avoid it, it can be pretty hard to eat out, or even find something to pick up at the store.
-That’s why we’re proud to have a 100% gluten free menu.
+You can find it in bread, crackers, cereals, grains, pizza, pasta, wraps, rolls, and almost all packaged & highly processed foods.
+It’s a staple in the standard American diet.
+This is why if you’re trying to avoid it, it can be pretty hard to eat out or even find something to pick up at the store.
+That’s why we’re proud to have a 100% gluten-free menu.
 We know it’s not easy to find truly healthy food options without spending hours in the kitchen, so we’re here to help you cross that item off your ever-growing to-do list.

-Of course this varies on the person to some degree, but there’s research showing that gluten causes intestinal permeability, or leaky gut.
-When you eat gluten, it travels through your stomach and into your small intestine, where it’s presence initiates the release of zonulin.
+Of course, this varies on the person to some degree, but there’s research showing that gluten causes intestinal permeability, or leaky gut syndrome.
+When you eat gluten, it travels through your stomach and into your small intestine, where its presence initiates the release of zonulin.
 Zonulin signals the tight junctions of your intestinal wall to open.
 As their name implies, tight junctions are meant to stay sealed, making sure that the foods that enter your digestive tract never make their way to other parts of your body.

 Once you’ve got a leaky gut, your immune system tends to respond to the gluten you’re still consuming with increasing alarm, causing chronic inflammation.
 Your body begins responding to all gluten (and often other food particles), as foreign invaders.
 Eventually, your body’s own tissues can end up being attacked, leading to an autoimmune disease.